Mathew Charles Lamb: Kingston Penitentiary

 Lamb attempted suicide several times and for years afterward bore scars where he had tried to slit his wrists.
 According to Nosanchuk, by early March 1966, the prisoner's behaviour "bordered on psychotic".
 During this month he threw food at an officer and was once again found with a broomstick in his rectum, this time dragging it around the floor of his cell and laughing.
-When Scott sedated Lamb and questioned him on the latter incident, the boy said he had just been trying to annoy the guard on duty.
+When Scott sedated Lamb and questioned him on the latter incident, he said he had just been trying to annoy the guard on duty.
 Scott once again noted his concern that Lamb was developing a hypomanic condition, a mania of low intensity, and on 18 March committed him to Kingston Psychiatric Hospital for a month.
 Scott wrote in his report to the hospital that he was not sure whether Lamb's condition was genuine or whether he was just putting on an act.

 Lamb returned to the penitentiary on 18 April 1966 with a report saying that, if released, he would probably relapse into recidivism.
 Scott grew nervous as Lamb's release date approached: he believed that allowing Lamb to return home could be dangerous for the community, but at the same time he was not certain about the young man's psychiatric state, describing it as "borderline" or "marginal".
 Lamb had, Scott noted, shown some minor improvement since his time in the hospital.
 Even discounting this, the symptoms observed in Lamb were not consistent and the doctor did not think he had evidence conclusive enough to certify Lamb as mentally unsound.
-He even still considered that the boy could just be playing immature games with the penal system.
+He even still considered that he could just be playing immature games with the penal system.
 In this uncertainty, Scott resolved that he could not bar Lamb's release.
-The 18-year-old boy left Kingston on 8 June 1966, ten months ahead of schedule, and returned home to Windsor.
+The 18-year-old left Kingston on 8 June 1966, ten months ahead of schedule, and returned home to Windsor.
 He was taken in by another uncle, Stanley Hesketh, who lived at 1912 Ford Boulevard.
 Lamb secured a job as a woodworker on his release and after starting work showed no signs of irregular conduct.